krakend/krakend-documentation/backends/lambda.md

 The KrakenD machine needs to have the AWS credentials in the default file, `~/.aws/credentials`.

-When setting the credentials make sure that the lamdba is callable within the KrakenD box with the credentials provided.
+When setting the credentials make sure that the lambda is callable within the KrakenD box with the credentials provided.
 This translates in having an IAM user with a policy and execution role that let you invoke the function.

 ## Example: Associate a lambda to a backend